-We designed this project to make learning about sustainability and corporate responsibility a fun and rewarding experience.
-By completing this project students learn how to gather and evaluate information to better understand company sustainability initiatives and their related results.
-Students learn about business corporate responsibility through real world applications.
+We designed this project to make learning about ESG and corporate responsibility a fun and rewarding experience.
+By completing this project, students learn how to gather and evaluate information to better understand company sustainability initiatives and their related results.
+Students learn about sustainability and corporate responsibility through real world applications.

 Accounting terms and concepts are defined and illustrated as needed to support the student’s decision-making needs throughout the workbook.
 The work is active and driven by the student’s need to answer questions as they relate to his or her inquiry.
-Upon completing this project a student understands how to use widely available accounting and related information to systematically answer business questions.
+Upon completing this project, a student understands how to use widely available accounting and related information to systematically answer business questions.